What to spray on the ribs while smoking

 Timing is crucial, and precision is your ally.
 Wondering what to spray ribs with?
 The choice is yours, whether it’s a custom blend, apple cider vinegar, or a secret concoction that defines your signature style.

 This infusion isn’t just about preventing dryness; it’s a flavor symphony that captivates taste buds.
-And here’s a pro-tip for the initiated and the seasoned pitmaster alike: observe the bark.
+And here’s a pro tip for the initiated and the seasoned pitmaster alike: observe the bark.
 When it sets, it’s your cue to start spritzing.

 Now, about that 30 to 45-minute interval—consider it your reminder to keep the moisture flowing without turning your ribs into a soggy mess.
 It’s a delicate dance, and moderation is your guide.